Intsights/sergeant/docs/worker/config/timeouts.md

     grace_period: float = 10.0
 ```

-The `timeouts` parameter defines how much time the process should run before the killer must try to kill it.
+The `timeouts` parameter controls the timeouts mechanism of the worker.

-- `timeout` - On `serial` executor, by the time this timeout is reached, a `SIGUSR1` is sent to the worker.
-On `threaded` worker, an exception would be raised inside the thread.
+- `timeout` - The number of seconds after which the worker will stop running a specific task.
-- `grace_period` [serial] - If the worker will not become responding after the SIGUSR1 is sent, it will be escalated to a SIGKILL signal.
+- `grace_period` [serial] - When the worker has been signaled to stop, how many seconds will pass before being killed aggressively.

-By default, no timeouts are applied.
-It means that the tasks will never timeout.
-One should use timeouts wisely and set them according to the expected type of the task.
-If the task, in its ordinary case, should run for no longer than 30s, you can set the timeout to 1m and keep the task from being stuck forever.
+Timeouts are not applied by default.
+This means that tasks will never time out.
+Timeouts should be used wisely and according to the expected task type.
+If the task should run for no more than 30s, you can set the timeout to 1m to prevent it from being stuck forever.

 ## Examples